brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 5. [Run Model](#run-model).
 Using SAHI and YoloV8.txt to create geojson files that mark your objects of interest from a georeferenced image.
 SAHI cuts up your images into ~640 x 640 pixels, then applies your customized YoloV8 model to find your objects of interest.
 6. [QGIS](#qgis).
 Import your images and corresponding geojson files for manual editing into QGIS to remove false positives and correct false negatives.
 7. [Convert georeferenced annotations back to Yolo format](#convert-georeferenced-annotations-back-to-yolo-format).
 Run Geojson_to_Yolo_Darknet.py to convert QGIS geojson files into yolo darknet annotation style to reread into LabelImg or put back into step 4 to improve your yoloV8 model...yeah!!!
+8. [YoloV9 changes](#yolov9-changes).
+All the python and code changes needed to run YoloV9 instead of yoloV8.

 <a id="preparing-your-computer"></a>
 ## 1. Preparing Your Computer